dyang1999/WebScraperApp/README.md

 ## Executing the program

-* To load up the webapp, enable the virtual environement in the project folder and enter the following into the cmd/terminal:
+* To load up the webapp, enable the virtual environment in the project folder and enter the following into the cmd/terminal:

 ```
 python app.py